 - Select a program.

 - Sponsored Programs: USF Sponsored programs parallel the mission and goals of USF.
 They include programs at other leading overseas universities with which USF has partnered.
-STUDENTS PAY USF TUITION RATE TO USF, IRRESPECTIVE OF SPECIFIC INTERNATIONAL PROGRAM COSTS.
+STUDENTS PAY USF TUITION RATE TO USF, NOT THE HOST PROGRAM TUITION.
 As a result, full course and credit transfer apply to a student's USF transcript.
 USF financial aid, USF grants, scholarships, as well as federal and state aid (except Federal Work Study) apply, as any regular semester at USF.
 USF has over 100 programs in over 40 different countries.
+In addition to USF tuition, host programs also have a program fee to cover such costs as housing, meals, activities, and other expenses.
 Please visit our office for program brochures, eligibility requirements, applications, course descriptions, and other program-specific information.
 You are required to schedule an appointment with a Study Abroad Advisor upon obtaining general program information.